Best Way to RV Around Australia

 Even on this main route, travellers need to be self-sufficient.
 There are rest areas but it is not uncommon to be 500-1000 km from the nearest cabins – let alone a motel.

 You are unlikely to be alone – there are typically three to ten RVs there most nights (some 100,000 people a year do this trip).
 Excellent and constantly updated guides are available on places to stay along the highway.
 There are many towns along the way.
-Most have (an often costly) caravan if you need greater comfort and more facilities.
+Most have (an often costly) [caravan park] if you need greater comfort and more facilities.

 The best way to drive an RV around Australia is Highway One.
 A major downside, however, is that it carries a great deal of heavy transport.
 There are many two to three trailer ‘road trains’ that weigh 50 or more tones – and travel at 100 km/h.
 Furthermore, Highway One is not scenic for much of the way.